 - Businesses can predict revenue, volume and demand in advance

 - Customers are vary of contracts initially and are reluctant to trust the product initially (Though Free trial takes care of this).

-- Challenging to get people to commit to long-term regular payment.
+- It gets challenging to get people to commit into a long-term regular payment.

-- Maintaining the product value and service quality up to the subscriber satisfaction.
+- Maintaining the product value and service quality up to the subscriber satisfaction is difficult

-- Retaining customers or keeping the churn rate low is difficult.
+- It’s hard to retain customers or keep the churn rate low

 However, despite a few drawbacks, the subscription model is worth the risk and money-making.
-No doubts, businesses are blooming who opt for recurring revenue model.
+It is evident, that the businesses who have opted for the recurring revenue model are experiencing tremendous success.